 Interoperability processing works in combination with regular portrayal processing (see S-100 Part 9).
 Depending on the system architecture designed by developers of system software, it may function as a pre-processing or post-processing stage to regular portrayal processing.

-An interoperability catalogue basically describes a transformation from an input stream of feature data to a output stream of prioritized feature data.
+An interoperability catalogue basically describes a transformation from an input stream of feature data to an output stream of prioritized feature data.
 The input stream consists of feature data from S-101 and other S-100-based datasets (either in the form of feature objects from the input data, or feature objects transformed to drawing instructions by portrayal processing), The output feature stream consists of feature data that may contain some input features in their original form, combined versions of other features, and remove other features from the stream altogether.
 Features in the output stream also have assigned (or revised) priorities in relation to other features, depending on feature type.

 Overview of an interoperability catalogue